Cool tips for Foley catheter insertion: because you never know what you going to find

-These are “quick and dirty tips” but dirty would not be the right word, after all catheter insertion is suppose to be sterile at some point.
-But there are two ways to put a catheter – one is like they thought you in nursing school, and the other is actually how it’s done.
-You just need to have a way to do it fast, safely and effectively.
+These are “quick and dirty tips” but dirty might not be a good word, after all catheter insertions are suppose to be sterile at some point.
+But there are two ways to put a catheter – the first is the one taught at nursing school, and the second is how it’s done for real, with real people.
+In the end of the day, all you need is to do it fast, safely and effectively.

 Unlike nursing school your patient is not made of plastic.
-He or she might be huge, have unbelievable anatomy (which is not favoring you) and might not be cooperating.
-But that’s OK, first know that it is a scary procedure for the patient.
-So every time you insert a catheter imagine someone is doing it to you.
+He or she might be big, and may have an anatomy which is not favors you; and might not be cooperating.
+First understand this is a scary procedure for the patient.
+So every time you insert a catheter imagine someone is doing to do it on you. (that might bring yourself to understand what you’re about to do with your patient).

 Check the doctor’s order thoroughly.
 Get the Foley tray and make sure the Foley is the right French per order.
 If the French size is not specified in the order call and clarify.
 If the patient already has a Foley inserted but just need to be changed that’s great because that old Foley is your friend; more on that in a minute.

-These tips are mainly useful for female catheter insertion.
+These tips are mainly for female catheter insertion.
 Male patients are usually much easier unless there is some strange abnormality with the penis.
 Hernias can be a problem for males because it create second spaces where to tube can go in rather then the bladder.
+Vaginas can have different anatomies and with age, obesity and disease processes can present marked anatomic differences.

 - Measure the old tube – This might be helpful if you are a beginner.
 Before you remove the old Foley, paint a little dash with a marker on the old catheter, about 1 inch away from the vagina or the tip of the penis.
 This will give you an idea of how deep you have to go with the new one.
 If the old was working, the new one should work because you are about to insert the same length but if you still have no urine flow there must be for other reasons obstructing the flow.